 - There will be a high probability of many low-probability events

-- Example: there is a small change you will get a call from someone specific, but there is a high chance that you will get a call from anybody in the last day
+- Example: there is a small change you will get a call from someone specific, but there is a high chance that you will get a call from anyone this week

 - This will lead to unrealistic expectations